 Frazier called Kleinsasser "a team player in every sense of the word" and also described him as loyal, hard working and "tough as nails."

 "He's someone you can always count on," Frazier said.
 "You know he's going to come to work prepared, ready to do his job.
 He's a tremendous example for any young player coming into the league with his work ethic and the way he approaches things."

 Kleinsasser, who will turn 35 next month, said he is at peace with his decision to walk away and delivered some simple advice to young players trying to match his longevity.

 "Just go every day like you're going to get cut," Kleinsasser said.
 "Everything you do, you've got to prove yourself each and every play.
-That's the biggest thing, always be looking out for yourself and taking care of your business."Resistant to change
+That's the biggest thing, always be looking out for yourself and taking care of your business."

 With so much focus already directed toward next season, defensive end Jared Allen was asked his thoughts on the potential of the Vikings switching to a 3-4 defense in 2012, a system change that might require him to convert from being a true defensive end into more of a rush linebacker.

 Allen doesn't see that change being made without his input being solicited first.

 "I know we have enough mutual respect that they would at least give me a heads-up and give me an option of what I would want to do," he said.